Chart Color Schemes

 The level of residential development activity in Pine Mountain is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Pine Mountain has recorded around 4 residential properties granted approval annually.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 24 homes were approved, with another 3 so far in FY-26.
-During this period, population has fallen but housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Pine Mountain has recorded approximately five residential properties granted approval annually.
+Between the financial years 2021 and 2025, around twenty-five homes were approved, with a further five approved so far in the 2026 financial year.
+Despite population decline during this period, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.

-New homes are being built at an average expected construction cost of $390,000, which is below the regional average, suggesting more affordable housing options for buyers.
-In FY-26, $2.2 million in commercial development approvals have been recorded, indicating a predominantly residential focus.
-Compared to Greater Brisbane, Pine Mountain records markedly lower building activity, with 77.0% below the regional average per person.
+The average construction cost of new homes is $390,000, slightly above the regional average, suggesting a focus on quality developments.
+This year, $449,000 in commercial development approvals have been recorded, predominantly for residential projects.
+Compared to Greater Brisbane, Pine Mountain has markedly lower building activity, with 76.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established homes.
 Nationally, Pine Mountain's building activity is also lower, reflecting market maturity and possible development constraints.

 Recent development has been entirely comprised of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated count of 574 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Population forecasts indicate Pine Mountain will gain 41 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+The estimated population per dwelling approval is 862 people, indicative of its quiet, low activity development environment.
+Population forecasts indicate Pine Mountain will gain sixty-one residents by 2041.
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development